mRemoteNG/mRemoteNG/README.md

 * Delete the folder where mRemoteNG was installed.
 By default, this is:
 	`%PROGRAMFILES%\mRemoteNG`

-* Delete the mRemoteNG install entry from one of the following locations.
-Search for "mRemoteNG" in the DisplayName field:
+* Delete the mRemoteNG install entry from the following location.
+You may search for "mRemoteNG" in the DisplayName field:
   * x86 Windows or mRemoteNG starting with v1.77: ``HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\``
   * x64 Windows and mRemoteNG before 1.77: ``HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Uninstall\``